fabiand/instanceTypes/README.md

 ### GN Characteristics

 Specific characteristics of this series are:
-- *Burstable CPUs* - The workload has a baseline compute performance but is permitted to burst beyond this baseline, if excess compute is available
+- *Burstable CPU performance* - The workload has a baseline compute performance but is permitted to burst beyond this baseline, if excess compute is available
 - *Has GPUs* - Has GPUs predefined
 - *vCPU-To-Memory Ratio (1:4)* - A vCPU-to-Memory ratio of 1:4, for less
   noise per node